Mobile phones (Cell phones in US speak) and the 'Why don't you use the app?'

 The 'why don't you use our secure app?' and the same time telling me to be aware of security issues., when the biggest single source for data and financial loss in UK, at least, is is stolen phones!

 In particular on-line banking sites always ask why don't you use the app?
-My answer to this is why on earth would I use a screen 2 inches across when I can use one 26 inches across with my banking app open on my other 26 inch screen next to it.
+My answer to this is why on earth would I use a screen 2 inches across when I can use one 26 inches across with my accounts package open on my other 26 inch screen next to it.
 No brainer.
 And I don't need access to my accounts when I'm out as I know how much I've got in my various accounts.

 Lastly there is the e-mail problem - e-mail obviously works on a phone but it seems to me that a majority of users don't actually read their e-mails if they are more than a couple of lines long, and certainly don't read attachments.